John D. Lawson (scientist)

-John David Lawson FRS (4 April 1923 – 15 January 2008) was a British engineer and physicist.
+John David Lawson FRS (4 April 1923 – 15 January 2008) was a British engineer and physicist specialized in plasma, particle accelerators and nuclear physics.
+The Lawson criterion for nuclear fusion and the Lawson–Woodward theorem for particle accelerators is named after him.

 Early life

 He was born in Coventry and educated at Wolverhampton Grammar School before going on to St John's College, Cambridge, to study for the short (two year) Mechanical Sciences degree, including a special wartime radio course.
 He graduated BA in 1943 and then joined the Telecommunications Research Establishment, Malvern, where he was assigned to work on microwave antenna design as part of the ongoing work on development of radar.